What Does it Take to Become a Traveling Nurse?

 Hospitals

-Florida hospitals hire more travel nurses than most other states in response to seasonal population fluctuations and natural disasters.
+Florida hospitals hire travel nurses in response to seasonal population fluctuations and natural disasters.
 As aging seniors come and go, the changing demographics make it difficult for acute care facilities to predict hiring needs.
 It’s easier to fill in temporary positions with travel nurses who are well-qualified and ready to work at a moment’s notice.

 Opportunities are plentiful in emergency departments, telemetry units, critical care, and pediatric ICUs.
 A mecca for the elderly, operating room and orthopedic care nurses are always in demand statewide.